repoze/repoze.workflow/docs/usage.rst

    :linenos:

    state_info = workflow.state_info(content, request)

+``state_info`` above will be a list of dictonaries.
+Each dictionary will have the following keys:

+name

+  The state's name.

+title

+  The state's title (or the state name if this state has no title).

+data

+  State data, containing ``callback``, and any arbitrary key value pairs associated with the state through use of the ``key`` tag in ZCML.

+initial

+  True if this state is the initial state for this workflow.

+current

+  True if the content object supplied is in this state.

+transitions

+  A sequence of transition dictionaries; if any of the transitions is not allowed due to a permission violation, it will not show up in this list.

 You can also obtain state information about a nonexistent object (essentially about the workflow itself rather than any particular